brunetton/travel_accounts/README.md

 The goal of this project is to easily solve accounts problems that involve more than two persons;
 typically when travelling by group.

+## Alternative

+Since this project I discovered a super open source webapp alternative: [Splittypie](https://splittypie.com/).
+I prefer using Splittypie over this project for little accounts.
+But for complex hollidays, with many people and interractions I like to use my project with text input as it's super quick and easy to add complex transactions (transactions that doesn't concern all people in the group).

 ## Example